aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/textwatermarkoptions/_index.md

 ---
+title: Aspose::Words::TextWatermarkOptions class
-title: TextWatermarkOptions
+linktitle: TextWatermarkOptions
 second_title: Aspose.Words for C++ API Reference
-description: Contains options that can be specified when adding a watermark with text.
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::TextWatermarkOptions class.
+Contains options that can be specified when adding a watermark with text.
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 924
+weight: 72000
 url: /cpp/aspose.words/textwatermarkoptions/
 ---
 ## TextWatermarkOptions class